History of Czech Republic in Timeline

 The Czech press was ranked as the 40th most free press in the World Press Freedom Index by Reporters Without Borders in 2021.

-2022: Reduced Reliance on Russian Gas
+2022: Reduced dependence on Russian gas

 After the start of the 2022 Russian invasion of Ukraine, the Czech government gradually stopped gas supplies from Russia.

-2023: GDP Per Capita
+2023: GDP per capita

-As of 2023, the Czech Republic's GDP per capita at purchasing power parity is $51,329.
+As of 2023, the Czech Republic's GDP per capita was $51,329 at purchasing power parity and $29,856 at nominal value.

 2024: UNESCO World Heritage Sites